All Episodes

 I've been watching it throughout the last 48 hours.

-And it's it's just what's the logic?
+And it's just, what's the logic?

 It's just inexcusable.